michaelbreslin/slate/source/includes/api/_document.md

 }]
 ```

-The return structure is the JSON of the updated documents, with the new revision and ID information.

 <div></div>

 You can optionally delete documents during a bulk update by adding the `_deleted` field with a value of `true` to each document ID/revision combination within the submitted JSON structure.